Here's an interesting question to ponder:

 With that in mind, let's shine the limelight on one of Washington's most rural and least populous counties and give it a little bit of love.

 Ferry County was founded on February 21, 1899.
-Situated east of the Cascade Mountains in the North Central part of the state, it's 2,257 square miles make it over half again the size of Rhode Island and nearly as big as Delaware, but with a population that's only 0.7% of either at just under 7,500 total residents.
+Situated east of the Cascade Mountains in the North Central part of the state, it's 2,257 square miles make it over half the size of Rhode Island and nearly as big as Delaware, but with a population that's only 0.7% of either at just under 7,500 total residents.

-Although the county features the only two vehicle/passenger ferries in the state which are not on its west side, its namesake isn't derived from this interesting fact - but rather from the surname of Washington's first-ever governor, Elisha P. Ferry.
+Although the county features the only two vehicle/passenger ferries in the state that are not on its west side, its namesake isn't derived from this interesting fact - but rather from the surname of Washington's first-ever governor, Elisha P. Ferry.

 As a longtime warrior of Washington's roads and a hyper-impulsive peregrinator myself, I've explored just about every part of Ferry County that's accessible by car over the past 35 years and it's always been one of my favorite places to go for some daytripping.

-The roughly-ten-minute trip is free of charge and offers some breathtaking views of the lake (Columbia River) and surrounding mountains.
+The roughly ten-minute trip is free of charge and offers some breathtaking views of the lake (Columbia River) and surrounding mountains.
 The vessel that carries traffic today is called the "M/V Sanpoil", but I recall many-a-ride on the old Martha S., which was in service from 1948 to 2013.

 NewsRadio 560 KPQ logo